-Reflected in tMis theassented to the ‘eruv, as attested in the of ‘eruv’ ‘eruv by showing ‘eruv food as the Sabbath approached’[המקור של ספראי מופיע בשמו של זאב בלבד] suggest ‘eruv involved teNextsshortly before the Sabbath, brought lIn the t stageput together ‘eruv Msmall quantities were sent ’s .
-For the food to cross from the sender’s domain to that of the dweller with whom the ‘eruv was kept, the messenger had to be lawfully entitled to possess it and transfer its ownership to another. according to the thinking in Mt ‘eruv of such people establish ‘eruv.They even ‘eruv dwellers by having dwellersseems ‘eruv :
+Reflected in this Mishna is the reality in which not every Jewish community assented to the Sages’ halakhic solution of the ‘eruv, as attested in the definition of ‘one who does not accept [the principle] of the ‘eruv’.
+The Mishna also reflects the realia behind the enactment of the ‘eruv by showing that the tenants sent the ‘eruv food to the home of one of their number as the Sabbath approached.
+Shmuel and Ze’ev Safrai [המקור של ספראי מופיע בשמו של זאב בלבד] suggest that the ‘eruv enactment, generally speaking, seems to have gone through several stages.
+First, it involved an actual meal in which everyone living around the courtyard, based on an extended family, took part (as I showed in the previous section).
+Next, the family structure was destabilised but a joint meal as a group event remained.
+In this case, shortly before the Sabbath, everyone living around the courtyard sent some food to the home where they would be dining and brought the rest of the meal at mealtime.
+In the third stage, the meal became symbolic; everyone sent a symbolic meal to one of the dwellings.
+Fourth, one resident put together an ‘eruv and imparted it to all residents of the courtyard.
+Our Mishna deals with the third stage, in which small quantities of food were sent to the specified resident’s home.
+For the food to cross from the sender’s domain to that of the dweller with whom the ‘eruv was kept, the messenger had to be lawfully entitled to possess it and transfer its ownership to another.
+As I showed below, the deaf, the mentally deficient, and the minor have no property rights.
+Therefore, according to the thinking in this Mishna, those who sent the symbolic ‘eruv food by means of such people did not impart them to the recipient and, in effect, did not establish their partnership in the ‘eruv.
+(They even denied the ‘eruv to the other dwellers by having left the courtyard ‘non-joint’ among the dwellers).
+A parallel halakha in Tosefta Eruvin b[c] 11, however, seems to indicate that it was a widespread practice to have the ‘eruv delivered by children, of all people:

-משנה זו מדגימה את המציאות שבה לא כל הקהילה היהודית הייתה שותפה לחכמים בהסכמה לפתרון ההלכתי של העירוב. הדבר עולה מן ההגדרה

-. ‘one who does not accept [the principle of] eiruv’

-עוד משקפת המשנה את הראליה שבהתקנת העירוב, כאשר היא מראה כי בערב שבת שלחו הדיירים את העירוב לביתו של אחד מדיירי החצר. שמואל וזאב ספראי מציעים כי באופן כללי נראה שהתקנת העירוב עברה מספר שלבים. בשלב הראשון הייתה סעודה ממשית שהתקיימה בהשתתפותם של דיירי החצר, שהתבססה על משפחה מורחבת (כפי שראינו בסעיף הקודם); בשלב השני התערער המבנה המשפחתי, אך עדיין נותרה סעודה משותפת בתור סעודת חבורה. במקרה זה שלחו כל בני החצר בערב שבת מעט מזון לבית שבו התעתדו לאכול, ואת יתרת הסעודה הביאו בזמן הארוחה; בשלב השלישי הפכה הסעודה לסמלית, וכל אחד שלח לאחת הדירות סעודה סמלית; בשלב הרביעי הכין אחד הדיירים עירוב והקנה אותו לכל אחד מהדיירים השותפים בחצר. משנתנו עוסקת בשלב השלישי, שבו שולחים מעט מזון לביתו של הדייר שנקבע. כדי שהמזון יעבור מרשותו של השולח אל רשותו של הדייר שאצלו מונח העירוב, על השליח להיות בעל מעמד חוקתי תקף כרשאי להחזיק בקניין ולהקנותו לאחר. כפי שראינו לעיל, ל'חרש', 'שוטה' ו'קטן' אין זכויות קניין. על כן לשיטתה של משנה זו מי ששולח את אוכל העירוב הסמלי בידם לא הקנה אותו לידיו של המקבל, ולמעשה לא יצר את שותפותו בעירוב (ואף מנע את העירוב משאר הדיירים, שכן השאיר את החצר כ'בלתי משותפת' עם כלל הדיירים). אולם מהלכה מקבילה בתוספתא עירובין ב [ג] יא, מסתבר כי נוהג רווח היה לשלוח את העירוב דווקא ביד קטנים:

 Said R. Meir: Jewish women did not hesitate to send their ‘eruv by means of their young sons and daughters in order to train them in the performance of mitzvot.

 Said to him R. Yehuda: is that proof [that the messenger may be under age]?!
 Rather, this is so [only] in a case of one woman saying to another, receive it from me [i.e., via the child], or one man saying to another, receive it from me [i.e., via the child].

 R. Meir describes the settled practice of women sending ‘eruv food to the collection point by means of a young son or daughter.
-A woman makes her child a messenger, according to this tana, in order to train him or her in mitzvot.
+A woman makes her child a messenger, according to this tanna, in order to train him or her in mitzvot.